aatarasoff/linkerd-easyauth/README.md

 ### Supported commands
 - `authcheck`: checks for obsolete `Server` and `ServerAuthorization` resources, checks that PODs ports have `Server` resource
 - `list`: list of Pods that were injected by `linkerd.io/easyauth-enabled: true` annotation (more information below)
+- `authz`: fast implementation for fetch the list server authorizations for a resource (use caching)

 ## Helm chart
 Install the helm chart with injector and policies: